lsst-sitcom/sitcomtn-025/index.rst

 By analyzing the use-cases and exploring how they would be accomplished using our current toolset, it has been determined that a large fraction of the necessary capabilities are already scoped and implementend but require augmenting certain functionalities to enable proper interfacing and inter-operability.
 However, there exist a important gaps that require new software, selection of adopted packages, and the development of examples such that users can use the components effectively.
 This is especially apparent with regards to on-the-fly analysis tasks and ability to support the diversity of figures that will be required for monitoring, system characterization and even global system debugging.
-A new CSC will need to be developed to handle the creation and management of analysis tasks as well as the alerting of newly created artifacts to users.
+A new CSC (Controllable SAL Component) will need to be developed to handle the creation and management of analysis tasks as well as the alerting of newly created artifacts to users.
 A design and scope estimate for this CSC has been developed and all the information is ready to support the filing of an LCR if required.
 Dynamic figures that are to be embedded into the LOVE system will be required to use the Bokeh package to create an application, which will then be deployed using Kubernetes.